-First things first – when it comes to teaching English online, you’ll need to make sure you have the correct qualifications.
+First things first – when it comes to online English teaching jobs, you’ll need to make sure you have the correct qualifications.
 The easiest and quickest way to get qualified to teach English online is by taking a TEFL Course.
 What is a TEFL Course?
 Well, TEFL stands for Teaching English as a Foreign Language and a TEFL Course will give you all the skills and knowledge you need to teach English to anyone who isn’t a native-English speaker.
 You also need to make sure you’re taking your course with a reputable and accredited provider, so you can make sure it will be accepted by employers and you won’t have wasted your time and money on it!

 We have a range of courses to choose from, so which is the best one for online teaching jobs, we hear you ask?
-Well, they are all great but we would say the most suitable for online teaching is the Level 5 420-hour Advanced TEFL Diploma.
+Well, they are all great, but we would say the most suitable for online teaching is the Level 5 420-hour Advanced TEFL Diploma.

-This is because it covers all the essentials of TEFL, with the added bonus of some specialist courses that will be really useful for online teaching, particularly:
+This is because it covers all the essentials of TEFL, with the added bonus of some specialist courses that will be really useful for online English teaching, particularly:

 - Teaching One-to-One and Online